stenglein-lab/viral_variant_caller/README.md

 ```

 (agm here stands for African green monkey, because when this pipeline was developed, we were analyzing virus grown in Vero cells, which are from that species of monkey.

+You will need an [existing bowtie2 index](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#the-bowtie2-build-indexer) to exist for the pipeline to do host filtering.

 ### Dependencies